mrschweizer/PyThat/README.md

 h5netcdf,
 h5py,
 xarray

+If you are using Conda/Anaconda, you can also install via pip.
+However, this may result in some dependency issues, rendering PyThat inoperable.

 # Usage
 The package reconstructs the measurement tree and lets the user choose the row containing an indicator.